forTEXT/EvENT_Dataset/README.md

 ## Plain Texts

 Additionaly, the annotated texts are provided in the Plain_Texts folder.
-The annotation's text pointer are applicable to these texts.
+The annotation's text pointers are applicable to these texts.